samhita-l/rehs2024/README.md

 # REHS 2024
-Part of the Research Experience for High School Students (REHS) program.
-Developed by Samhita Lagisetti and Ethan Jin under the supervision of Dr. Martin Kandes
+This project is part of the Research Experience for High School Students (REHS) program.

+Developed by Samhita Lagisetti and Ethan Jin, under the supervision of Dr. Martin Kandes

 # Description
-Many users have implemented thousands of software modules on the Expanse supercomputer.
-These modules are tracked within various module usage logs, each containing hundreds of thousands of lines.
+On the Expanse supercomputer, users have implemented thousands of software modules.
+These modules are tracked within various usage logs, each one containing hundreds of thousands of lines.
 Our goal was to sift through this data using Pandas (a Python library) and answer different queries about it, including but not limited to:

   1. How often (or frequent) are the different Spack instances being used? i.e., how often are these module names loaded?
      - cpu/0.17.3b